57972887/LaboratoryExerciseWR/README.md

 •	Find the individual hives and extract them to your case directory.
 •	How many hive files did you extract?
 •	How to preserve the integrity of these hive files?
 Calculate what is necessary and create output file with those values.
 4. With the help of RegRipper create output files for every hive file you extracted.
 •	Create multiple output .txt files with findings from every extracted hive file.
-If you do not know how to use program RegRipper in SIFT workstation, see the following link ().
+If you do not know how to use program RegRipper in SIFT workstation, see the following [link][ntools].